National Theatre of Scotland

 We had coverage of the event and the collider in a series of publications and by organisations including:

-Collider participant Bill Thompson (Principle Software Engineer, Research and Development, BBC) also blogged about the panel discussion that followed a couple of days after the event and collider.
+Collider participant Bill Thompson (Principle Software Engineer, Research and Development, BBC) also blogged about the panel discussion that followed a couple of days after the event.
 In the excellent blog, Bill reflects on the intersections of art and technology.

 Like laws, code was created through human agency.
 It is just a story, like religion or a novel or the stories we tell ourselves in order to live, and like any other story it can be rewritten.